IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_maintenance_case_acceptance_view.rst

 * the uuid for the intake settings.
 This is found under title = UUID, category = OAS intake settings.
 This should have a relationship of field_service_single in the drop down - labelled (intake_uuid)
 * the name of the intake settings.
 This is found under title = name, category = OAS intake settings.
 This should have a relationship of field_service_single in the drop down - labelled (intake_name)
 * the id for the service.
 This is found under title = id, category = content.
 This should have a relationship of content - labelled (service_id).
+   * this may not be necessary. the service id is being captured above under service

 Filter Criteria
 -------------------